rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2021/january.md

 **rapyuta.io Python SDK [0.19.0](/developer-guide/tooling-automation/python-sdk/#installation) released**

-- We have added Python 3 support to the rapyuta.io python SDK.
+- We have added Python3.9 support to the rapyuta.io python SDK.
 Note that this is still in alpha stage.